kubeflow/examples/github_issue_summarization/01_setup_a_kubeflow_cluster.md

 Refer to the [user
 guide](https://github.com/kubeflow/kubeflow/blob/master/user_guide.md) for
-instructions on how to setup kubeflow on your kubernetes cluster.
+detailed instructions on how to setup kubeflow on your kubernetes cluster.
 Specifically, complete the following sections:

 *    [Deploy
 Kubeflow](https://github.com/kubeflow/kubeflow/blob/master/user_guide.md#deploy-kubeflow)
     *   The `ks-kubeflow` directory can be used instead of creating a ksonnet